 As much as I’ve grown to love a salad, I still prefer my veggies either blended into a green smoothie or roasted with fun seasonal flavors.
 This Roasted Vegetarian Mediterranean Recipe is truly a masterpiece at the latter.

 Yes I know that’s a bold claim.
 Yet stay with me and see what I mean…

 It’s packed with veggies AND flavor…oh the flavors!!!
 Your taste buds are gonna go crazy from all the flavor-fusion happening here.
 I suggest doubling some of these recipes (especially the Mediterranean veggie bowl below) so you have leftovers galore and can keep on enjoying it.
 This recipe is also gluten-free and dairy free, which I love because it won’t cause bloating or skin issues.
 Eating a clean, plant-based whole foods diet can really do the body some serious good!

 What are some examples of Mediterranean food?

-If you’re wanting to embrace more of a Mediterranean kinda diet, you have to use ingredients that they have found to benefit the body most.
-Here’s some of the most common examples of Mediterranean food if you’re ready to start incorporating them into you diet (and many are used in the recipe below!)
+If you’re wanting to embrace more of a Mediterranean kinda diet, then you have to use ingredients that benefit the body most.
+Here are some of the most common examples of Mediterranean food you can start incorporating into you diet (and many are used in the recipe below!)

 - unrefined oils